-VTCs have access to the travel agency service fee program through Agent's Choice.
+VTCs have access to the travel agency service fee program through the ARC Pay Hub.
 VTCs have a maximum transaction limit of $25,000 in service fee transactions per week and $10,000 per transaction.

 What are the benefits of the VTC program, and what makes it different from other programs?

 Participation in the VTC program provides VTCs with access to commissionable products and services, which includes passport and visa expediting services.
-Additionally, VTCs have access to ARC's Travel Agency Service Fee (TASF) program, which allows VTCs to collect revenues from service fees.
+Additionally, VTCs have access to the ARC Pay program, which allows VTCs to collect revenues from service fees.
 VTCs are also included on the Agency List, which is recognized by industry suppliers.
 The VTC does not require any minimum sales volume or investment.